Editor’s note: This article was first published on 17 April 2020 and is being updated regularly.

-The salary you pay and subsequently claim under the scheme as outlined in question one (How much can I claim under the Coronavirus Job Retention Scheme?) should not include the cost of non-monetary benefits provided to employees.
+The salary you pay and subsequently claim under the scheme as outlined in question one (How much can I claim under the Coronavirus Job Retention Scheme?) must not include the cost of non-monetary benefits provided to employees.

 This includes benefits-in-kind, or benefits provided through salary sacrifice schemes (including pension contributions) that reduce an employee’s taxable pay.

-This should be communicated to the employee.
+This must be communicated to the employee.

-Some benefit or salary sacrifice schemes don’t allow opting-out outside of extraordinary circumstances, such as major life changes – marriage or serious illness, for example.
+Some benefit or salary sacrifice schemes don’t allow opting out outside of extraordinary circumstances, such as major life changes – marriage or serious illness, for example.

 The government says: “HMRC agrees that COVID-19 counts as a life event that could warrant changes to salary sacrifice arrangements if the relevant employment contract is updated accordingly.”